NYC LONG COVID MEMORIAL

 Naming the Lost – 2024

-as COVID continues, as it continues to be minimized, as it continues to affect our trans communities at disproportionately higher rates.
+We reached out to trans, nonbinary and gender expansive people living with Long COVID & associated conditions.
+Together, we channeled our Long COVID rage, frustration & grief into protest art – as COVID continues, as it continues to be minimized, as it continues to affect our trans communities at disproportionately higher rates.

 Signs for COVID/Long COVID protests that we were too sick to organize.
 Too sick to go to.
 That weren’t safe to go to.
 Signs for imagined futures, our sick dreaming.
 Signs as records of all the things we’ve wanted to scream from the rooftops.